Visiting Bodoland in Assam? Read This Bodoland Travel Guide and get answers to all your questions!

 Dwijing Festival, Bongaigaon

-The festival acts as a wonderful platform for those who want to know a bit about Bodoland but are not sure where to start from.
+The festival acts as a wonderful platform for those who want to know a bit about Bodoland but are not sure where to start.

 At the festival ground, expect cultural dance/music performances, local games, adventure activities, art exhibitions, and a lot of food.
 To make it even more interesting, celebrities like Mika & Vishal Shekhar are also invited every year.